 If the vehicle used for your skills test has:

 - An automatic transmission, and this is your first road test in a commercial motor vehicle (CMV), you will be given an E restriction.

 - No form of airbrakes, and this is your first road test in a CMV, you will be given an L restriction.

 - Air over hydraulic brakes, and this is your first road test in a CMV, you will be given a Z.

 - If you have a CDL with an L restriction and you test in a vehicle with air over hydraulic brakes, you will be upgraded from an L to a Z restriction.

 Will I get a temporary CDL after I pass my road test?

-No. Effective May 23, 2014, the New York State Department of Motor Vehicles will no longer issue a 10-day temporary license document upon successful completion of a Commercial Driver License skills test, in order to comply with the Federal self-certification and medical certification requirements for commercial drivers.
+No. Effective May 23, 2014, the New York State DMV will no longer issue a 10-day temporary license document upon successful completion of a Commercial Driver License skills test, in order to comply with the Federal self-certification and medical certification requirements for commercial drivers.

-Instead, commercial drivers will be issued a receipt indicating they must wait 1 business day before visiting a Motor Vehicles office in order to obtain a Commercial Driver’s License document.
+Instead, commercial drivers will be issued a receipt indicating they must wait 1 business day before visiting a DMV office in order to obtain a Commercial Driver’s License document.